The short answer is “absolutely!”

 You don’t have to give up delicious dairy foods in the name of heart health.
 In fact, countless studies and decades of research link dairy foods – like milk, cheese and yogurt – with numerous health benefits, including benefits for your heart.

-Following the DASH Diet Can Help Protect Your Heart
+Following the DASH Eating Plan Can Help Protect Your Heart

 Did you know that nearly half of all adults in the United States have high blood pressure?
 That’s 1 in every 2 people.
 And only about 25% of those with high blood pressure – also called hypertension – have it under control.
 What’s more frightening?
 High blood pressure can lead to many serious health problems, including stroke and heart attack.